-- d.
-All stormwater design plans as required by this article shall be submitted to the city engineering and infrastructure department for review and approval.
-The applicant shall submit three copies of the final plans.
-Within 30 calendar days from and after receipt of the plans, the city engineer shall issue a decision approving, rejecting, or conditionally approving the plans with modifications.
-The review and approval time frames for all subsequent submittals on the same plans, if required, shall be 15 calendar days. - e.
-All preliminary plats of the development shall be consistent with the stormwater design plan required in subsection (a) of this section. - f.
-Should any stormwater design plan involve any stormwater management facilities or land to be dedicated to public use, the same information shall also be submitted for review and approval to the department having jurisdiction over the land or other appropriate departments or agencies identified by the city engineer for review and approval.
-This stormwater design plan shall serve as the basis for all subsequent construction. - g.
+- decision by the city manager within the required timeframe shall constitute an approval.
+The applicant shall submit four (4) final copies of the approved plans. - e.
+Permit required.
+An infrastructure permit is required for all development and redevelopment unless exempt pursuant to this article.
+A permit may only be issued subsequent to a properly submitted and reviewed permit application and associated stormwater design plans, pursuant to this article and the administrative manual. - f.
+All preliminary plats of the development shall be consistent with the stormwater design plan required in subsection (a) of this section. - g.
 A stormwater design plan shall not be considered approved without the inclusion of an approval stamp with a signature and date on the plans.
 The stamp of approval on the plans is solely an acknowledgement of satisfactory compliance with the requirements of these regulations.
 The approval stamp does not constitute a representation or warranty to the applicant or any other person concerning the safety, appropriateness, or effectiveness of any provision, or omission from the stormwater design plan. - h.
-Following approval of stormwater design plans, an owner shall have a vested right to develop the property in accordance with the conditions of approval for two years.
-Extensions or renewals of the plan approvals may be granted by the city engineer upon written request by the person responsible for the development activity. - i.
-All requirements for sites located in water supply watersheds as set forth in the Code of Ordinances must be met.
-In addition, all state and/or federal requirements such as U.S. Army Corps of Engineers wetland permits must be met, if required. - j.
-Administrative manual.
-For applications required under this article, the city engineering and infrastructure department shall compile the application requirements, submission schedule, fee schedule, a copy of this article, and information on how and where to obtain the latest version of the "Stormwater Best Management Practices Manual" as provided by the North Carolina Division of Water Quality in an Administrative Manual, which shall be made available to the public.
+Following approval of stormwater design plans and the issuance of an infrastructure permit, an owner shall have a vested right to develop the property in accordance with the conditions of approval for two years.
+Extensions or renewals of the plan approvals may be granted by the city manager upon written request by the person responsible for the development activity.